-- 5. What do the expressions "order winner" and "order qualifier" mean?
-What was the order winner for your last major purchase of a product or service? - Order winners are dimensions that differentiate the product or service or services of one firm from another.
+- 5. What do the expressions order winners and order qualifiers mean?
+What was the order winner(s) for your last purchase of a product or service? - Order winners are dimensions that differentiate the product or service or services of one firm from another.
 Order qualifiers are dimensions that are used to screen a product or service as a candidate for purchase.
 Order qualifiers get a company's "foot in the door."
 Order winners are what make the sale.
 Obviously, answers will vary for the order winners from your last purchase. - 6.
 Pick a company that you are familiar with and describe its operations strategy and how it relates to winning customers.
-Describe specific activities used by the company that support the strategy (see Exhibit 2.2 for an example). - Student answers will vary widely based on their experiences and views.
+Describe specific activities used by the company that support the strategy. - Student answers will vary widely based on their experiences and views.
 It might be helpful for a classroom exercise to assign certain companies to a number of students/teams and compare their answers in class. - 7.
-At times in the past, the dollar showed relative weakness with respect to foreign currencies, such as the yen, euro, and pound.
+At times in the past, the dollar showed relative weakness with respect to foreign currencies, such as the yen, mark, and pound.
 This stimulated exports.
 Why would long-term reliance on a lower valued dollar be at best a short-term solution to the competitiveness problem? - This approach is dependent on economic policies of other nations.
 This is a fragile dependency.
 A long-term approach is to increase manufacturing and service industry productivity in order to regain competitive advantage.
 At a national level, solutions appear to lie in reversing attitudes.
 At a firm level, competitive weapons are consistent quality, high performance, dependable delivery, competitive pricing, and design flexibility. - 8.
-Identify an operations and supply chain related "disruption" that recently impacted a company.
+Identify an operations and supply chain related disruption that recently impacted a company.
 What could the company have done to have minimized the impact of this type of disruption prior to it occurring? - The March 2011 tsunami that struck Japan was geographically concentrated but had global impact on multiple firms, many of which had no physical presence at all in the affected area.
 Examples include firms that had sole source agreements with suppliers in the affected area.
 The tsunami left these companies scrambling to find new suppliers to feed into their supply chains.
 These firms could have reduced the impact of the tsunami by having a few high-quality, dependable suppliers located in different geographical regions.
 There are many other examples that could be taken from this one event.
-A simple Internet search will provide plenty of material for discussion.
-More recently, the L.A. ports work slowdown in early 2015 was a man-made disruption for many global firms.
-Both inbound and outbound shipments were affected - some delayed and others (U.S. produce exports) were ruined.
-McDonald's resorted to flying over 2 million pounds of frozen French fries into Japan at significant extra cost during this period to keep restaurants open.
+A simple Internet search will provide plenty of material for discussion. - 9.
+What do we mean when we say productivity is a relative measure? - For productivity to be meaningful, it must be compared with something else.
+The comparisons can be either intra-company as in the case of year-to-year comparisons of the same measure, or intercompany as in the case of benchmarking.
+Intercompany comparisons of single factor productivity measures can be somewhat tenuous due to differences in accounting practices (especially when comparing with foreign competitors) and the balance of labor to capital resources.
+Total factor productivity measures are somewhat more robust for comparison purposes.